-Dr Gavin Salam FRS
+Professor Gavin Salam FRS

-Senior Staff Theoretical Physicist, Theory Department, CERN
+Senior Staff Theoretical Physicist (on leave), Theory Department, CERN

-Interests and expertise
+Interest and expertise

-Large Hadron Collider,
+Theoretical Physics, Large Hadron Collider, QCD, Higgs